-Note that in court, it is permissible to use “illustrations” like the previous two examples to explain the concept of inference, as long the illustrations (ALL OF THE FOLLOWING):
+Note that in court, it is permissible to use “illustrations”, as long the illustrations:

 Subsidiary facts are further particulars of the basic facts of a situation.

-Note that a jury may NOT draw an inference unless they are persuaded of the truth of the inference beyond a reasonable doubt ONLY in the case of an inference that directly establishes an element of the crime in question, and NOT to subsidiary inferences of the chain of reasoning.
+Note that a jury may NOT draw an inference unless the truth of the inference persuades them beyond a reasonable doubt.

-What happens if two possible inferences can be drawn in a case on a particular matter?
+What happens if two possible inferences are inferable?

-If the admissible evidence in a case is susceptible to two or more reasonable interpretations (i.e. inferences), the jury is required to adopt that favoring the defendant.
+If the admissible evidence is susceptible to two or more reasonable interpretations, the jury must adopt the defendant's.

-Note that the judge is NOT required to put forward on request that if the evidence sustains either of two inconsistent propositions (i.e. “interpretations”), neither has been established.
+Note that the judge may not put forward on request that if the evidence sustains either of two inconsistent propositions (i.e. “interpretations”), neither establishes.

 IF YOU OR A LOVED ONE HAVE BEEN CHARGED WITH A CRIME AND YOU NEED AN EXPERIENCED CRIMINAL DEFENSE LAWYER WORKING ON YOUR SIDE TO PROTECT YOUR RIGHTS, PLEASE CONTACT CRIMINAL DEFENSE ATTORNEY WILLIAM J. BARABINO.

 CALL 781-393-5900 TO LEARN MORE ABOUT YOUR AVAILABLE DEFENSES.